 Mills Oakley understands that supply chain mapping involves examining risks to people and is a key part of due diligence in this area.
-We understand this involves setting aside our own legal, reputational and commercial risks to enable us to focus primarily on risks to people as per the United Nation's Guiding Principles on Business and Human Rights.
+We set aside our own legal, reputational and commercial risks to enable us to focus primarily on risks to people as per the United Nation's Guiding Principles on Business and Human Rights.